ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 This is a UI component used to render the `@mention` node in rich text editor and rich text viewer when parsed or added into the components.
 This holds the styling for the `@mention` nodes.

+Different copying and pasting behaviors of the user mention view node:

+1. Copying an `@mention` name from the viewer and pasting it into the editor should result in the appearance of the same mention node.
+2. When copying an `@mention` name from the editor and pasting it into the editor should result in the appearance of the same mention node.
+3. If a portion of an `@mention` name from the viewer is copied and pasted into the editor, it should still render as a complete mention node with the entire name.
+4. Copying only a portion of an `@mention` name from the editor is not possible, as the entire name will always be selected.
+The copy and paste behavior will be same as point 2.

 _Component Name_

 -   `nimble-rich-text-user-mention-view`